Pope Tells Youths To Tackle Climate Crisis, Poverty - UrduPoint

 Pope Tells Youths To Tackle Climate Crisis, Poverty

-Pope Francis on Thursday urged young people to combine fighting to save the planet with tackling poverty during the second day of his visit to Portugal
+Pope Francis on Thursday urged young people to combine fighting to save the planet with tackling poverty during the second day of his visit to Portuga

 Lisbon (APP - UrduPoint / Pakistan Point News - 3rd Aug, 2023 ) :Pope Francis on Thursday urged young people to combine fighting to save the planet with tackling poverty during the second day of his visit to Portugal.

-The 86-year-old Francis has made the protection of the environment a cornerstone of his pontificate.

-He returned to the theme during an open-air address to students at Lisbon's Catholic University on the second day of his visit to Portugal.
+The 86-year-old Francis, who has made the protection of the environment a cornerstone of his pontificate, returned to the theme during an open-air address to students at Lisbon's Catholic University.

 "We must recognise the dramatic and urgent need to care for our common home," he said, speaking in his native Spanish.
 "Yet this cannot be done without a real change of heart.